larswaechter/telegram-bot-server/README.md

 ```

 The method `exec` get's automatically called by the Telegram API when you use your command inside a chat.
 Enter here the command's behavior and send a response back to the client if desired.

+Remember you can do whatever you want.
+Like: calling external APIs, filesystem opterations, database interaction...

 ---